barry-scott/CLI-tools/update_linux/README.md

 ## update-linux command

 ```
-Usage: update-linux <options> <group>|<host>...
+Usage: update-linux <options> <group>|<host>|--self...

+    update-linux version 3.4.0

+    Run one of the commands --check, --update, --system-upgrade
+    or --install-package on a group of hosts.

     group - read from the JSON config file:
             /home/barry/.config/org.barrys-emacs.update-linux.json

-        each group is a list of hosts to be updated
+        each group is a list of hosts to act on

-    host - host to be updated
+    host - host to on

+    --self - commands apply to this computer.
+             By default no reboot is done.
+             Use --force-reboot to reboot when required
+             to complete the command.

     options:
-        --check default Off
+        --check (default Off)
             check if update is required

-        --debug default Off
+        --debug (default Off)
             print debug messages

-        --exclude=<host> default None
+        --exclude=<group>|<host>[,<group>|<host>]
-            exclude the <host> from being updated
+            exclude the <host> or host in a <group> from being updated

-        --force-reboot default Off
+        --force-reboot (default Off)
+            reboot if required for --update --self.
-            always reboot host even if no packages where updated
+            For remote system --update always reboot host even if no packages where updated

-        --help default Off
+        --help (default Off)
             print this help

-        --install-package=<package> default None
+        --install-package=<package>
             install <package> only

-        --list-config default Off
+        --list-config (default Off)
             list the configuration from the JSON config file

+        --list-hosts (default Off)
+            list the matching hostnames

-        --system-upgrade=<version> default None
+        --system-upgrade=<version>
             perform a system upgrade to version <version>

+        --update (default Off)
+            perform update of installed packages

+        --self (default Off)
+            apply command to this computer

 ```

 ## update-linux log files